gosu-lang/gosu-lang/README.md

 Build instructions
 ------------------
-You need Java JDK 1.7 and Maven 3.0 to build Gosu and the IntelliJ IDEA plugin.
+You need Java JDK 1.7 and Maven 3.0 to build Gosu.
-Set the following environment variables:

-* JAVA_HOME points to JDK 1.7's home
+Set the JAVA_HOME environment variable to JDK 1.7's home.
-* IDEA_HOME points to the root of your IntelliJ 12.1.X 's installation folder

 Clone the project from GitHub and run:

     mvn process-classes

+If you also want to build the IntelliJ IDEA plugin, set the IDEA_HOME environment variable to the root of your IntelliJ 12.1.X 's installation folder.

+You can now build Gosu and the IntelliJ IDEA plugin with:

+    mvn process-classes -P ij

 Quick Install